Learn Python with Talk Python's 270 hours of courses

 53:34 You can't think about it very well.

-53:36 There are a couple of interesting comments here.
+53:36 There are a couple of interesting comments here with respect to garden clauses.

 54:01 I definitely see a place for asserts.

-54:12 Yeah, but I can definitely see a place for the scenario that Alvaro highlights.
+54:13 But I can definitely see a place for this scenario that Alvaro highlights.

 54:35 And I'll tell you how I solved it.